5 BIG Reasons to Talk to the Job Order Recruiter

 In the meantime, I thought it would be helpful to discuss in more detail why it is important to call the job order recruiter.
 I receive calls from Network members on a regular basis asking me to address this issue.

 They ask me to do this because their split recruiting partners fail to contact them before starting to work on their job order.
-And, as you might have already guessed and as I have already illustrated, that can lead to unforeseen problems.
+And, as you might have already guessed and as I have already illustrated, this can lead to unforeseen problems.

 With all of this in mind, below are five BIG reasons to talk to the job order recruiter before you start working their Network job: